Darryl Hammond: Albany Firebirds (1991–1994)

 Hammond joined the Albany Firebirds of the Arena Football League in 1991, and recorded five interceptions, which ranked him second in the league.
 He was also the Firebirds second-leading tackler, with 48 tackles, and he broke up 11 passes.
 He also ranked second among Firebird receivers with 27 receptions for 254 yards and seven touchdowns.
 He also was 1-of-1 passing the ball, a 27-yard completion.
 He also returned two kickoffs for a total of 39 yards.

 In 1992, Hammond ranked fourth in the league with 60 total tackles.
 He recorded two interceptions and four passes broken up.
-He also recorded 13 receptions for 138 yards, and one touchdowns.
+He also recorded 13 receptions for 138 yards, and one touchdown.
 Once again he was 1-of-1 passing a 26-yard touchdown.

 In 1993, Hammond was Albany's second-leading tackler, recording 65 tackles and 1.5 sacks.
 He had two interceptions and eight passes broken up.
 He recorded 35 receptions for 454 yards and six touchdowns.
 He also recorded 12 total return yards on both a missed field goal and a kickoff.

 In 1994 Hammond ranked fifth among Albany receivers with 10 receptions for 101 yards and two touchdowns.
 He finished as the team's fifth-leading tackler, recording 35 total tackles.
 He was also second on the team with three interceptions.